 After 10 years of teaching, David became a professional singer both here and overseas.
 During this time, he also worked in children’s television on shows such as Early Birds and Children’s Channel 7 with the popular Fat Cat character.

 David went on to become a successful motivational speaker and over the last 20 years has presented at conferences in 12 countries across 4 continents.
 He also followed in his father’s footsteps as an author, and so far has written 27 books.

-Scholarship Winner for 2021 is: Sophia Drozdowski (History and Geograpy)
+Scholarship Winner for 2022 is: Ciara Jacob (History and Geograpy)